johannayara/as_schemes/README.md

 ```
 ---

+## Provided scripts and contracts
+In this repository a scriptPubKey and its corresponding scriptSig are provided.
+They describe how an user could create a pay to mutli-signature transaction and implement a timeout on it.
+Note that these scripts would usually be wrapped in either a P2SH or a P2WSH script.

+A smart contract that stores

 ### Further works
 Here is a non-exhaustive list of ways this project could be expanded:
 - Integrate the project with existing blockchain technology